amdnaji/Design-Patterns/AbstractFactory/readme.md

 # Definition
-Provide a way to create a set of related objects with no need to specifying  there concerate class.
+Provide a way to create a set of related objects with no need to specifying their concrete class.
 ## Category
 Creational Patterns
 ## UML diagram